 I once visited a project-based school, where students attended multiple block schedule classes and engaged in collaborative projects.
 When I met with a small group of students, a common theme emerged: they wished they could be in a traditional school half the time and a PBL school the other half.

 I was teaching eighth grade at the time and our entire team used a PBL approach.
 When I surveyed the students, they overwhelmingly reported deeper learning and more authenticity in PBL.
 However, they also overwhelmingly chose “fewer projects” when I asked about the frequency.
-As we debriefed the results, students described the complexity of setting your own deadlines and managing projects.
-They mentioned the frustration of daydreaming about multiple projects.
+As we debriefed the results, students described the complexity of setting your own deadlines and managing multiple projects from multiple classes.
+They mentioned the frustration of daydreaming about multiple projects and feeling like they couldn’t focus.

 Why this Matters